USAJOBS/Help/faq/application/documents/resume/what-to-include.md

 Don't limit yourself to only including paid work experience.
 Include relevant volunteer work or community organizations roles that demonstrate your ability to do the job.

 ### Use numbers to highlight your accomplishments
-Use numbers, percentages or dollars to highlight your accomplishments--you can find this information in things like your performance reviews, previous job descriptions, awards and letters of recommendation.
+Use numbers, percentages or dollars to highlight your accomplishments—you can find this information in things like your performance reviews, previous job descriptions, awards and letters of recommendation.

 When explaining your accomplishments:

-* Include examples of how you saved money, earned money, or managed money.
+* Include examples of how you saved money, earned money or managed money.
 * Include examples of how you saved or managed time.

 #### Examples

-* "Improved efficiency of document processing by 25% over the previous year".
+* "Improved efficiency of document processing by 25 percent over the previous year".
 * "Wrote 25 news releases in a three-week period under daily deadlines".
 * "Managed a student organization budget of more than $7,000".
 * "Wrote prospect letter that has brought in more than $25,000 in donations to date".